“Contemporary rooms, studio apartments and a 3-bedroom house (all self-catering), scattered across restored stone cottages in central Split”

 - Spend an evening with the throngs of people along Split's beautifully lit harbour front (riva)

 - Catch a ferry over to Hvar, Brac or Vis.
 Catamarans connect Split with these Adriatic islands, where you can swim in aquamarine waters, visit historic castles or rent a scooter and explore

 - Visit the impressive ruins of Salona, 6km from Split and also once home to Diocletian

 - Boat trips

 - Museums / galleries

 - Well being

 Children of all ages are welcome, and some rooms and apartments have space for an extra bed or baby cot - see Rates.
-Deluxe Studio 302 and Superior Twin Studio 303 share a main door and are ideal for families with older children, while Superior Double Room 401 can connect with Superior Single Room D next door.
+Deluxe Studio 302 and Superior Twin Studio 303 share a main door and are ideal for families with older children, while Standard Double Room 401 can connect with Superior Single Room D next door.
 The 3-bedroom house (800) is another great option - suitable for 6-7 people, it has 3 double bedrooms (no twins), a full kitchen, a dining room, terraces and a living area with space for a rollaway bed.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 Cots Available, Extra Beds Available